-After 20 days of Conscious Breathing retraining and “AHA!” moments and increasingly better results, I completed my third Stockholm Marathon, completely opposite of the decision I had made previously after the menagerie of sicknesses I had acquired.
-It was windy, raining, and only 37 degrees Farenheit (3 degrees Celsius), and I finished after slightly more than 5 hours.
+After 20 days of Conscious Breathing retraining and “AHA!” moments and increasingly better results, I completed my third Stockholm Marathon, completely opposite of the decision I had made earlier in the spring after all the health issues that had been bothering me.
+It was windy, raining, and only 37 degrees Fahrenheit (3 degrees Celsius), and I finished after slightly more than 5 hours.

 That isn’t a very good time, but that performance was caused by awful health for a large part of March and April.
 My long-distance running training was virtually non-existent compared to what the experts recommend.
 I had no idea whatsoever about my fitness level, and had relied solely on the energy I had recently acquired thanks to focusing on my breathing.